 What is Carpal Tunnel Syndrome and What Causes It?

 Sensation and motor function to the fingers (except for the pinky and outer facing portion of the thumb) are controlled by signals that run through the median nerve, which passes from the forearm through the wrist.
-Inflammation can cause the nerve to swell and become compressed inside of the carpal tunnel, which can cause pain and other symptoms, including mobility problems.
+Inflammation can cause the nerve to swell and become compressed inside of the carpal tunnel, which can cause pain and other symptoms, including mobility problems in Phoenix.

 Though commonly believed to be a repetitive motion injury, the direct cause of median nerve compression is less understood, and can result from a range of stimulants, from heredity and genetics to the hormonal changes and surges commonly associated with pregnancy.

 The most common symptoms of carpal tunnel syndrome are numbness and tingling in the fingers and wrists, and this tingling can travel up the forearm as well.
 The pain and numbness can become constant and eventually lead to weakness and problems with movement, specifically with gripping or pinching movements with the thumb.